Surf, suds and stock tips: Millennials find place at Stocktoberfest

 "He told me I need to be more aggressive with asking people for money.
 Get up there and say 'I'm 23, I'm hungry,'" Dunuwila said.
 "You walk away from that, your ego gets slashed, but I needed to hear it."

-Munson, 41, said the harsh advice he gave Dunuwila was advice he had wish he had received when he was 23.
+Munson, 41, said the harsh advice he gave Dunuwila was advice he wished he had received when he was 23.

 "I spent my whole life in New York not knowing that I needed to be aggressive early," said Munson.
 "You come to a place like Stocktoberfest where you've got all the freaks and all the freedom to just talk.
 That's what I was doing with Patrick."